FrankRex69/NodeNestjs-Ionic-Angular-Akita/README.md

 <p align="center">
   Basic project with:
   - Backend with Nodejs and Nestjs framework;
-  - Frontend with Angular and Akita framework
+  - Frontend with Angular and Akita framework.
 </p>

 ## Description